NAME: Josie McCausland

 Q: WHAT ADVICE WOULD YOU HAVE FOR NEW LBCC STUDENTS?

 A: Take advantage of everything LBCC has to offer you.
 Ask a lot of questions.
 Lean on teachers that you like; they want to help.
 If you are not sure what classes to take, get counseling and fulfill the GEs.
 Do get a bachelor’s degree.
-It has been proven that a Bachelor’s degree improves your future wage earnings compared to someone with a HS diploma.
+It has been proven that a Bachelor’s degree improves your future wage earnings compared to someone with a high school diploma.
 Lastly, if you want to pursue the fine arts, have a plan for how you will pay your bills.
 As some of you already know, poverty is stressful, exhausting and just plain bad for your health.
 Find a way to make a living to reduce your stress and make it possible to enjoy your passions, whatever they are.

 Q: IF THERE IS ONE THING LBCC HAS TAUGHT YOU, WHAT WOULD IT BE?